How does my pet benefit from being altered?

 At what age should my pet be altered?

-Owned dogs and cats should be altered at four months of age or older.
+Owned dogs and cats should be altered by 5 months of age.
 Ideally, female animals should be altered BEFORE their first heat cycle or pregnancy.
 Female cats can breed as early as 4 months; dogs as early as 5 months!
 Try to avoid those “accidental” litters!

 What does spay/neuter really mean?